haneen-al/cybersecurity-home-lab/02-windows-client/join-domain.md

 ### Conclusion

-Now that we have successfully joined our Windows 11 client to our `home.lab` domain, we can move on to creating shared password policies and GPOs for security and accessibility.
+Now that we have successfully joined our Windows 11 client to our `home.lab` domain, we can move on to creating domain users, OUs, and Security Groups.